Dispensary movement in Manchester

 The foundation and development of dispensaries in Manchester, England, was notable during the nineteenth century.
 These organisations were intended to care for sick people and were a consequence of the rapid population growth, expansion in area and public health issues experienced by the city as it industrialised.

-The Manchester Infirmary (MR) medical charity – then based in Piccadilly, Manchester — was struggling to cope with the rapid expansion of the city of Manchester by the early 1800s.
+The Manchester Infirmary (MR) medical charity – then based in Piccadilly, Manchester — was struggling to cope with the rapid expansion of the city of Manchester by the early 19th century.
 The population was increasing significantly and was spreading widely into new industrial and residential suburbs, making it impractical for the hospital to expand its system of home visits for the care and treatment of patients.
 There was a proposal that branches should be established in outlying areas but, instead, those areas acquired independent facilities.

 Chorlton Dispensary

 The first of these new Dispensaries opened in the township of Chorlton Row (now Chorlton-on-Medlock) around 1825, probably as a reaction to an epidemic of fever in that area at the time and with knowledge of a scheme that had been established in Blackburn one year earlier.
 There had been an appeal to the MR for help but it was unable to do so, for reasons relating to its own financial priorities and also staffing levels.
 Thus, the Chorlton Select Vestry, comprising all the major ratepayers of the area and responsible for the administration of the Poor Law, provided money to enable care for paupers who needed medical assistance.
 Funds were also provided by subscribers in return for their having the right to refer non-paupers to the institution.
-The Chorlton Dispensary was based in the newly constructed Chorlton-on-Medlock Town Hall from about 1832 and its first president was Hugh Hornby Birley (1778-1845), a significant owner of textile mills in the area.
+The Chorlton Dispensary was based in the newly constructed Chorlton-on-Medlock Town Hall from about 1832 and its first president was Hugh Hornby Birley (1778–1845), a significant owner of textile mills in the area.